Volvo ousts CEO and turns to rival Scania for replacement

 Shares in Volvo, which have underperformed competitors' during what Sweden's shareholders association has called "four lost years" under Persson, shot up 12.4 percent to 113.7 crowns by 0847 GMT, higher than any time during his helm.

-"The action programme that Persson initiated seems to be biting and he should get credibility for that," Christer Gardell, managing partner at Cevian, Volvo's second-biggest owner by votes, told Reuters.
+"The action program that Persson initiated seems to be biting and he should get credibility for that," Christer Gardell, managing partner at Cevian, Volvo's second-biggest owner by votes, told Reuters.

-Persson's plan aimed to cut 10 billion Swedish crowns (802.84 million pounds) in costs and boost profitability to the level of more nimble rivals such as Scania, a task it has yet to achieve and so pressure from shareholders has been building.
+Persson's plan aimed to cut 10 billion Swedish crowns ($1.2 billion) in costs and boost profitability to the level of more nimble rivals such as Scania, a task it has yet to achieve and so pressure from shareholders has been building.

 Chairman Carl-Henric Svanberg, who as recently as April 1 had said he was confident in the work Persson was doing amid reports he would get the axe, told a news conference Lundstedt was being brought in to lead a new chapter for Volvo.